DaveSkender/Stock.Indicators/CONTRIBUTING.md

 - If you are adding a new indicator, the easiest way to do this is to copy the folder of an existing indicator and rename everything using the same naming conventions and taxonomy.
 - All new indicators should include unit tests.
 - Update the main README file if you're adding a new indicator, and the README file for the individual indicator.
 This is our only user documentation.
-- Increment the Package and Assembly versions in the Indicators project properties (see the Symantic Versioning link below for guidance).
 - Do not comingle multiple contributions.
 Please keep changes small and separate.

 ## Testing